Neuroscience Research at McLean

 McLean Hospital is a leading research institution for basic neuroscience studies.
 Investigators gain insight into the causes of mental illness and neuropsychiatric and neurodevelopmental disorders by using cutting-edge approaches and technology to maximize discovery and accelerate translation of findings.

-Covering many different aspects of brain function, researchers in McLean’s Phyllis and Jerome Lyle Rappaport Center of Excellence in Basic Neuroscience Research take unique approaches to better understand brain functioning and support the development of new treatments.
+Covering many different aspects of brain function, researchers in McLean’s Jerry and Phyllis Rappaport Center of Excellence in Basic Neuroscience Research take unique approaches to better understand brain functioning and support the development of new treatments.
 Current and past studies have investigated cellular and molecular mechanisms of learned and innate behaviors, the use of new technologies for cognitive assessment (the study of thinking and reasoning skills), and the biology behind conditions like depression.

 Unlike many research-focused institutions, McLean focuses equally on patient care and psychiatric research.
 According to Kerry J. Ressler, MD, PhD, McLean’s chief scientific officer, “McLean is able to lead 21st century neuropsychiatric research due to its integration of world-class treatment and innovative, cutting-edge research programs—all on the same campus.”